tamaskenez/minuniq/README.md

 - the `current_game` (PK: game_type_id) table contains only 3 lines for the 3
   types of games.
 It keeps track of the currently ongoing games' number of joined players and the game ids.
-- the `game_picked_numbers` is a player - game-type relation, additionally storing the picked numbers themselves.
+- the `game_picked_numbers` stores which player joined which game-type and which number did they pick.
 It needs to answer these questions:
-  + to determine the winning number, we need to now, which numbers are playing in a particular game
+  + to determine the winning number, we need to know, which numbers are playing in a particular game
   + to determine if a player can join a game, we need to answer whether a player has already joined a game.
 For this reason, it's indexed by